Erastuskanyatta/PHP-Yii2-Framework/index.md

 - backend
 While development of any web application, we have two things to be considered, the consumer/user facing side of the website and the admin panel or the dashboard.
 The backend directory serve the service of admin or the services which are restricted from the users.
-Now lets see whats inside the backed..Click the backed is this is what you should see. <!--a little research and grammar would improve thing in here. consider looking up the folder structure from Yii2 docs or somewhere in Google -->
+Now lets see whats inside the backend.Inside backend we have the following directories.
 ![backend](3.png)
 ## assets
 This directory consists the configurations for the assets managed in the backend project.
 By default, it has AppAsset.php file inside, which includes the configurations of the javascript and the css files.This is where we will adding all our css and js styles link